Beliavsky/Fortran-code-on-GitHub/README.md

 [SNAP](https://github.com/lanl/SNAP): proxy application to model the performance of a modern discrete ordinates neutral particle transport application, from LANL

+[Stellarator Fokker-Planck Iterative Neoclassical Conservative Solver (SFINCS)](https://github.com/landreman/sfincs): computes neoclassical effects in nonaxisymmetric or axisymmetric toroidal plasmas, such as stellarators and tokamaks, by Matt Landreman et al. The code solves a drift-kinetic equation for the distribution function of each species.

 [STELLOPT](https://github.com/PrincetonUniversity/STELLOPT): stellarator optimization code, from PrincetonUniversity.
 A stellarator is a plasma device that relies primarily on external magnets to confine a plasma.

 [Themis](https://github.com/colombarifm/themis): statistical mechanics software designed to obtain the association thermodynamics of two structures (ions, molecules, crystals, nanoparticles, etc), by colombarifm.
 It generates a configurational partition function by systematically sampling the phase space using discrete grids to perform translations and rotations of one structure around another.